AriFordsham/GHCWiki/attic/building/build-system/new.md

 ## Idiom: phase ordering

-NB. you need to understand this section if either (a) you are modifying parts of the build system that include automatically-generated `Makefile` code, or (b) you need to understand why we have a top-level `Makefile` that recursively invokes make.
+NB. you need to understand this section if either (a) you are modifying parts of the build system that include automatically-generated `Makefile` code, or (b) you need to understand why we have a top-level `Makefile` that recursively invokes **make**.

-The main hitch with non-recursive make arises when parts of the build system are automatically-generated.
+The main hitch with non-recursive **make** arises when parts of the build system are automatically-generated.
 The automatically-generated parts of our build system fall into two main categories: